lorensen/VTKExamples/src/Cxx.md

 [DrawShapes](/Cxx/Images/DrawShapes)| vtkImageCanvasSource2D |Drawing shapes in an image.
 [ExtractComponents](/Cxx/Images/ExtractComponents)| vtkImageExtractComponents |  Extract components of an image.
 This can be used to get, for example, the red channel of an image.
 [FillWindow](/Cxx/Images/FillWindow)| vtkCamera | Fit imageSetup the camera to fill the window with an image.
-[ImageAccumulateGreyscale](/Cxx/Images/ImageAccumulateGreyscale)| vtkImageAccumulate vtkBarChartActor | Display a greyscale histogram.
+[ImageAccumulateGreyscale](/Cxx/Images/ImageAccumulateGreyscale)| vtkImageAccumulate vtkBarChartActor | Display a grey scale histogram.
 [ImageCheckerboard](/Cxx/Images/ImageCheckerboard)| vtkImageCheckerboard | Visually Compare Two Images.
 [ImageCityBlockDistance](/Cxx/Images/ImageCityBlockDistance)| vtkImageCityBlockDistance | Compute the Manhattan distance from every point to every black point in a binary image.
 [ImageDilateErode3D](/Cxx/Images/ImageDilateErode3D)| vtkImageDilateErode3D | Dilate or erode an image.